 - 1. Proximity to objects such as a user's hand, body or metal objects will cause an antenna to detune.
-For this reason, the antenna shaft and tip should be positioned as far away from such objects as possible. - Optimum performance is obtained from a 1/4- or 1/2-wave straight whip 2. mounted at a right angle to the ground plane (Figure 68).
+For this reason, the antenna shaft and tip should be positioned as far away from such objects as possible. - Optimum performance is obtained from a 1/4- or 1/2-wave straight whip mounted at a right angle to the ground plane (Figure 69).
 In many cases, this isn't desirable for practical or ergonomic reasons, thus, an alternative antenna style such as a helical, loop or patch may be utilized and the corresponding sacrifice in performance accepted.

-Figure 68: Ground Plane Orientation
+Figure 69: Ground Plane Orientation

 - 3. If an internal antenna is to be used, keep it away from other metal components, particularly large items like transformers, batteries, PCB tracks and ground planes.
 In many cases, the space around the antenna is as important as the antenna itself.
-Objects in close proximity to the antenna can cause direct detuning, while those farther away will alter the antenna's symmetry. - In many antenna designs, particularly 1/4-wave whips, the ground plane 4. acts as a counterpoise, forming, in essence, VERTICAL λ/4 GROUNDED a /2-wave dipole (Figure 69).
-For this reason, ANTENNA (MARCONI) adequate ground plane area is essential.
+Objects in close proximity to the antenna can cause direct detuning, while those farther away will alter the antenna's symmetry. - In many antenna designs, particularly 1/4-wave whips, the ground plane acts as a counterpoise, forming, in essence, a 1⁄2-wave dipole (Figure 70).
+For this reason, adequate ground plane area is essential.
 The ground plane can be a metal case or ground-fill areas on a circuit board.
-Ideally, it should have a surface area less than or equal đ 0 to the overall length of the 1/4-wave radiating element.
-This is often not practical due to GROUND size and configuration constraints.
-In these PLANE VIRTUAL λ/4 instances, a designer must make the best use DIPOLE of the area available to create as much ground plane as possible in proximity to the base of the antenna.
-In cases where the antenna is remotely located or the antenna is not in close proximity to a circuit board, ground plane or grounded metal case, a metal plate may be used to maximize the antenna's performance.
+Ideally, it should have a surface area less than or equal to the overall length of the 1/4-wave radiating element.
+This is often not practical due to size and configuration constraints.
+In these instances, a designer must make the best use of the area available to create as much ground